 Tanya Russell is a visual storyteller working in Central Maine.
 Her compassion and curiosity guide her work as a portrait and documentary photographer.
-She is completing the one year Professional Certificate in Visual Storytelling Program at Maine Media Workshops + College and plans to use her knowledge to open a photography business focused on promoting small businesses within her community.
+Tanya holds a Bachelor’s in Art from the University of Maine at Augusta and is passionate about visual storytelling, content marketing, and fitness.
+She recently completed the Professional Certificate Program in Visual Storytelling at Maine Media Workshops + College where she also worked as a teaching assistant.
+She now owns a photography business focused on promoting small businesses within her community.

 She has shown documentary work at numerous exhibitions, local galleries, and art walks.
-This work includes a project exploring farm work at a Midcoast CSA called Hope’s Edge Farm.
+This work includes a project exploring farm work at a midcoast CSA called Hope’s Edge Farm.
 The work explores use of motion, hard work, determination, friendship, and community.
-Her most recent exhibit will be at the end of May concluding the certificate program at Maine Media.
-This is an autobiographical piece inspired by personal challenges with optics and perception that investigates the relationship between light and vision.
+Her most recent exhibit was shown at the end of May in 2022, concluding the certificate program at Maine Media.
+This featured an autobiographical piece inspired by personal challenges with optics and perception that investigates the relationship between light and vision.